Our Research

 Canada’s merchandise exports declined 4.7 per cent (month-over-month) in January.
 Meanwhile, imports were down 1.1 per cent.
 As a result, Canada’s merchandise trade deficit widened from $1.3 billion in December…

-Impact of Canada’s Chronic Pain Network—April 2026
+Impact of Canada’s Chronic Pain Network—May 2026

-Driving Change in Chronic Pain: Impact of the Chronic Pain Network In this research we examine the impact of the Chronic Pain Network’s “big tent” role in supporting research into…
+Driving Change in Chronic Pain: Impact of the Chronic Pain Network In this research, we examine the impact of the Chronic Pain Network’s “big tent” role in supporting research into…

 Canada Healthcare Workforce Retention & Migration—April 2026